embeddedartistry/athena-bootloader/README.md

 settings you also have to set the TFTP data transfer port.
-The default is good enough but you may need to change it for the reasons that are listed below in the [Configuring your Router for Remote Flashing](https://github.com/codebendercc/Ariadne-Bootloader#configuring-your-router-for-remote-flashing) section.There is also documentation on how use these sketches in the form of comments so be sure to read them.
+The default is good enough but you may need to change it for the reasons that are listed below in the [Configuring your Router for Remote Flashing](https://github.com/codebendercc/Ariadne-Bootloader#configuring-your-router-for-remote-flashing) section.
+There is also documentation on how use these sketches in the form of comments so be sure to read them.

 TFTP Flashing